-I can tell you, I’ve tried all of these… and although some of them temporarily made me feel better, none of them ever made me love myself any more or magically altered my self esteem at all.
+I can tell you, I’ve tried all of these… and although some of them temporarily made me feel better, none of them ever made me love myself any more or magically altered my self-esteem.

-So, how the fuck do you love yourself then?
+So, how the f#ck do you love yourself then?

 The answer is simple: You don’t.

 YOU.
 ARE.
 LOVE.

 OK, I know.
 I’m getting all existential on your ass… but this is important stuff, so bear with me.

 Every mystical spiritual tradition worth its salt has essentially said the same thing: